-- actual development over the immediately preceding three years; and There has been no development within 0.5 miles. - 3. development approved within the past three years but not yet constructed.
+3. development approved within the past three years but not yet constructed.

-There has been no development approved within the past three years.
+There has been no development proposed in the area in the last three (3) years that has yet to be constructed.

 D. Whether the proposed use(s) would result in a material violation of relevant policies in any elements of the Comprehensive Plan.